kgrep-org/kgrep/test/integration/README.md

 1. **Isolated Namespace**: All test resources are created in a dedicated namespace
 2. **Resource Cleanup**: Resources are cleaned up after each test
+3. **CRD Cleanup**: Test CRDs are automatically removed after custom resource tests
-3. **Non-Destructive**: Tests only create test resources and don't modify existing ones
+4. **Non-Destructive**: Tests only create test resources and don't modify existing ones
-4. **Opt-In**: Tests only run when explicitly enabled via environment variable
+5. **Opt-In**: Tests only run when explicitly enabled via environment variable

 ## CI/CD Integration